tadast/fav_language/README.md

 ## Using the binary

 The gem has a command line interface.
-If you have the repo cloned, the easiest way to test this is to run
+If you have the gem installed:

 ```
-bundle install
-bundle exec exe/fav_lang -h
+fav_lang -h
 ```

 Example:
 ```
-bundle exec exe/fav_lang -u tadast
+fav_lang -u tadast
 > JavaScript: 418357 bytes written
 ```

+If you have the repo cloned, you can do the above, just append `bundle exec exe/` e.g. `bundle exec exe/fav_lang -u tadast`

 ## Using the library